-Liz currently offers music and early literacy programs sponsored by Young Audiences of Massachusetts, including her work on the YA roster of performing artists.
-She is available for performances and classroom sessions at preschools, libraries and community centers, and offers workshops for teachers on building early literacy skills through music.
+Please contact Liz to find out more about scheduling performances and classroom sessions at preschools, libraries and community centers, or workshops for teachers on building early literacy skills through music.

 The music programs that Liz Buchanan runs balance innovation, joy and structure beautifully … and they always have a healthy dose of patience and flexibility.
 Young Audiences is lucky to have her as a teaching artist.